nasttolm/react-vite-supabase-vercel/README.md

-# React Vite Supabase Vercel | Template Project
+# React Vite Supabase Vercel | Public Template Project

 This is a template project that demonstrates the usage of [React](https://react.dev/), [Vite](https://vite.dev/), [Supabase](https://supabase.com/), and [Vercel](https://vercel.com/).